Timberwolves vs. Heat Prediction & Picks - December 18

 - Computer Predicted Total: 222.2

-- The Heat have had less success against the spread than the Timberwolves this year, recording an ATS record of 11-15-0, as opposed to the 14-10-0 mark of the T-Wolves.
+- The Timberwolves have covered the spread more often than the Heat this season, putting up an ATS record of 14-10-0, compared to the 11-15-0 mark of the Heat.

-- Miami covers the spread when it is a 1.5-point favorite or more 37.5% of the time.
-That's less often than Minnesota covers as an underdog of 1.5 or more (50%).

-- Both Miami and Minnesota games have gone over the over/under 50% of the time this season.
+- Both Minnesota and Miami games have gone over the point total 50% of the time this season.

-- The Heat have a .750 winning percentage as a moneyline favorite (12-4) this season while the Timberwolves have a .500 winning percentage as a moneyline underdog (3-3).
+- As a moneyline favorite this season, the Timberwolves are 16-2, while the Heat are 3-7 as moneyline underdogs.

 Put your picks to the test and bet on the Timberwolves with BetMGM Sportsbook.